-Management's Discussion and Analysis (Unaudited) Year Ended September 30, 2016
+Management's Discussion and Analysis (Unaudited) Year Ended September 30, 2017

-This section of the Webb County-City of Laredo Regional Mobility Authority (the "Authority") financial report presents our discussion and analysis of the Authority's financial performance during the fiscal year that ended September 30, 2016.
+The Webb County-City of Laredo Regional Mobility Authority (the "Authority") presents the following discussion and analysis of the Authority's financial activities during the fiscal year that ended September 30, 2017.
 Please read it in conjunction with the Authority's financial statements, which immediately follow this section.